Dental Implants – Columbia, MO

 The Cost of Preparatory Treatments

-Before we can get started with a dental implant tooth replacement plan, we may need to perform a number of preparatory services to ensure you achieve successful implant placement.
+Before we can get started with a dental implant tooth replacement plan, we may need to perform some preparatory services to ensure you achieve successful implant placement.
 First, we’ll review your oral and overall health history, including medications, past surgical experiences, and any adverse reactions to anesthesia.
-If you’re currently struggling with any oral health issues, like gum disease, we’ll start by partnering with you to achieve your optimal oral health.
-In addition to improving oral health prior to treatment, we may also need to place a bone or gum tissue graft in order to ensure there is adequate supportive structure to anchor your dental implants.
+If you’re currently struggling with any oral health issues, like gum disease, we’ll start by partnering with you to achieve optimal oral health.
+In addition to improving oral health before treatment, we may also need to place a bone or gum tissue graft to ensure there is adequate supportive structure to anchor your dental implants.

 The Cost of Dental Implant Posts